sblaizerwize/My-Professional-Portfolio/docs/bioinformatics/nextflow-for-rnaseq-aws.md

 01/08/2025

-This project provides a cloud-based implementation of RNA-seq workflows for training and experimentation purposes 📚.
+This project provides a cloud-based implementation of RNA-seq workflows for training and experimentation purposes.
 It combines content from the official [Nextflow for RNA-seq training course](https://training.nextflow.io/latest/nf4_science/rnaseq/) with real-world RNA-seq data from the [DIY Transcriptomics course](https://diytranscriptomics.com/), executed entirely on AWS infrastructure.

 The goal is to demonstrate how to run scalable and reproducible RNA-seq pipelines using Nextflow, while leveraging AWS compute resources for performance, flexibility, and cost optimization.

-We would like to thank AWS and the University of Navarra for providing cloud resources (1,000 AWS credits) to support this project 💰.
+We would like to thank AWS and the University of Navarra for providing cloud resources (1,000 AWS credits) to support this project.

-⚡ Click [here](https://github.com/sblaizerwize/nextflow-for-rnaseq-training/tree/main) to view this project on GitHub.
+Visit the :simple-github: [repository of the project](https://github.com/sblaizerwize/nextflow-for-rnaseq-training/tree/main) to check out:
+- :simple-nextflow: Nextflow Pipelines
+- :octicons-report-24: Reports
+- :fontawesome-brands-aws: Resources

 ---